Mooncake-Labs/pg_mooncake/CONTRIBUTING.md

 make install
 ```
 Then, connect to Postgres using `psql`.

-Once connected to psql, you can enable the extension and begin development:
+Once connected, you can enable the extension and begin development:
 ```sql
 CREATE EXTENSION pg_mooncake;
 ```